Open Communication: Effective Communication Skills

 You will submit two formal assignments in each of Modules 1, 2, and 3 and three formal assignments in Module 4.
 The formal assignments will be linked to the learning outcomes for each module and each assignment, plus your discussion participation, contributes to your final grade.

-To demonstrate competency, students must obtain 50% or higher on the final project and overall in the course.
+To demonstrate competency, students must obtain 50% or higher on the mandatory final major project and overall in the course.

 Go to Top